dmorse/pscf/doc/sphinx/install.rst

 Fedora / Redhat Linux
 ---------------------

-The Fedora distributions of the linux operating systems uses a package management systems that use package files with .rpm extension.
+Fedora and Redhat distributions of the linux operating systems use package management systems that use .rpm package files.
 Instructions are similar to those for Ubuntu/Debian, except for the use of a different package file format and package manager.
 In this case:

   * Download the pscf<version>.rpm package from the PSCF home page